TheRenegadeCoder/sample-programs/docs/_hello_world/brainfuck.md

 cell, move right again, and subtract one from the value of cell 1.
 Remember that the loop runs until the cell value is zero, so this would run 8 times, adding 9 to cell 0 every time.
-So we can already see that the value of cell 0 at this point is 72, which corresponds to the uppercase letter ‘H’ in the ASCII table.
+So we can already see that the value of cell 0 at this point is 72, which corresponds to the uppercase letter ‘H’ in the [ASCII table][2].

 So, we got our first character printed.
 Let’s look at the second line: